 The Underuse Signals

 - The dog is tired right after, then wired again within an hour.
 Single-session fatigue without cumulative behavioral effect means you need daily sessions, not occasional ones.
+That single-session pattern is the clearest underuse signal there is.

 - The dog seeks the flirt pole between sessions.
 For instance, bringing toys, staring at the storage spot, getting excited when you go near it.
 In other words, the dog is telling you they need more.